Tweener/kmpshipdoc/docs/index.md

 kdoctor
 ```

-You should get a ✅ All systems are go message.
+You should get a <span class="text-green">[✓]</span> on all diagnostics and the following message if no problems are found: `Your system is ready for Kotlin Multiplatform Mobile Development!`

 If anything is missing (like Xcode or Android Studio), KDoctor will let you know what to install.

 ---